laurenceday/Dreambooth-Ion-Cannon/README.md

 \- and then hit `Ctrl`+`Enter`.
 It's going to download 16 MB worth of files.
 This should be near instantaneous.

-Once you see the line `Checking out files: 100% (n/n), done.` you're finished here!
+Once you see the line `Resolving deltas (n/n)` you're finished here!
 Go back to the last tab you were in (the one you created this notebook from).

 ![img.png](ion-cannon-images/Step6.PNG)